ruv-ohf/krakkaruv/sites/all/modules/entityconnect/README.txt

 1. Copy entityconnect into your modules directory and then enable on the admin modules page
 2. Define permissions on admin/people/permissions page
+3. Define default parameters in administration page admin/config/content/entityconnect 4.1 If you set default button visibility to ON
-3. Go to you form which contain entityreference, you should see an add and/or edit button on the right of line.
+  4.1.a Go to a form (add or edit form) which contain an entityreference field and you should see an add (+) and/or edit (pencil) button after your field.
+4.2 If you set default button visibility to OFF
+  4.2.a Go to fields administration for the entity you want to alter (eg: admin/structure/types/manage/page/fields) 4.2.b Edit an entityreference field and active it for that field (Display Entity Connect "edit" button / Display Entity Connect "add" button)

 FAQ
 ---